Lyn-liyuan/hetu/README.md

 # Hetu
 A tiny artificial neural network rust library.
 The project is a simple artificial neural network library that now supports Connected Layer, Convolution Layer, max pooling layer, ReLu, Sigmoid, Softmax activation functions.
 This project uses RUST language development
-##directory structure
+## directory structure
--exmaple : some examples
+- exmaple : some examples
--hetulib: the source code of library
+- hetulib: the source code of library
--vulkan: the compute operators is base on GPU.
+- vulkan: the compute operators is base on GPU.
 It is just an experiment now.

 ## example
 ``` rust